Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Environmental Hazard Detection:} Monitoring environmental hazards, such as floods, wildfires, and industrial pollution, benefits from the dynamic adaptability of TV-GSP frameworks, which allow for the real-time detection of anomalies and the tracking of evolving hazard patterns.
-Valdivia et al. \cite{valdivia2015wavelet} utilized wavelet-based TVGSP methods to visualize and process time-varying environmental data, enabling real-time analysis of environmental events such as wildfires.
-In a more recent study, Sun et al. \cite{sun2024tvgcn} developed the Time-Varying Graph Convolutional Network (TVGCN) model to predict multivariate spatiotemporal series, particularly useful in forecasting hazard-related data such as rainfall and water levels in flood-prone areas.
+Monitoring environmental hazards, such as floods, wildfires, and industrial pollution, benefits from the dynamic adaptability of TVGSP frameworks, which allow for the real-time detection of anomalies and the tracking of evolving hazard patterns.
+Valdivia et al. \cite{valdivia2015wavelet} utilized wavelet-based methods to visualize and process time-varying environmental data, enabling real-time analysis of environmental events such as wildfires.
+In a more recent study, Sun et al. \cite{sun2024tvgcn} developed the Time-Varying Graph Convolutional Network (TVGCN) model to predict multivariate spatiotemporal series, which is particularly useful in forecasting hazard-related data such as rainfall and water levels in flood-prone areas.